Given that there are beautiful places one can visit throughout the world, three days in Prague is an exceptional choice.

 Final thoughts for your 3 Days in Prague

-Beauty lies in the eyes of beholders is a famous saying that has been said over and over again, but the case is different when you visit Prague because everything you see becomes an apple of your eyes just like it does to anybody else.
+Beauty lies in the eyes of beholders, says the famous saying.
+The case is different when you visit Prague because everything you see becomes an apple of your eyes just like it does to anybody else.

 Prague is a beautifully made city with astonishing buildings and monuments that please the eyes.

 The next time you get a leave from work or plan to take your family on vacation, Prague can be the best place for all of you.
-Germany is nearby and you can definitely have lots of fun there too.
+Germany is nearby, and you can have lots of fun there too.